myPal-TMS/myPal/README.md

 This app was created with the Picture Exchange Communication System (PECS) theory in mind, the goal of which is to provide children with speech delays with a fast and functional method of communication by using pictures.

 Below is information on performing some common tasks:
+- Greentings
+- Responses
+- Communicating need

+Users can also add their own custom sentences.